-"I think most people enjoy movies because they get to escape.
-But I always felt like I didn't see myself, and the stories that I knew to be true, reflected.
-In some ways, there was always a disconnect because I was longing to see my life and connect to it that way.
+"I think most people enjoy movies because they get to escape, but I always felt like I didn't see myself and the stories that I knew to be true reflected," the actress says.
+"There was always a disconnect, because I was longing to see my life and connect to it that way."

-Now, as a mother, I seek out films that allow my kids a chance to see themselves reflected.
-When Soul came out, I was really happy to share that animated movie with them because textually, conceptually, they could feel connected to the story.
+"As a mother, I seek out films that allow my kids a chance to see themselves reflected," Berry says.
+"When Soul came out, I was really happy to share that animated movie with them, because textually, conceptually, they could feel connected to the story.
 I didn't have that growing up, but they have that today.
-It feels really good to share those kinds of things, to share The Sound of Music, but to also share Soul at the same time.
+It feels really good to share those kinds of things, to share The Sound of Music, but to also share Soul at the same time."

-That’s one of my all-time favorite movies, which is probably why I wanted to make my movie.
+Rocky is one of my all-time favorite movies, which is probably why I wanted to make my movie.
 I was very impacted by the underdog story and the fact that he didn't win, but he won in life.
 I knew that that had to be a part of my movie.
 When I first got this script [for Bruised], Jackie Justice won her fight, but I knew in my version of it, she could never win the fight.
 It had to be a win in life, which felt more meaningful.

 Directed by: Darren Aronofsky | Written by: Hubert Selby Jr. and Darren Aronofsky